-Risk assessment has been completed to determine the supervision needs at break and lunch times, as well as Breakfast and After School Clubs.
+- A risk assessment has been completed to determine the supervision needs at break and lunch times, as well as Breakfast and After School Clubs. - Breakfast and after school clubs the level of supervision must be at least the same as in the classroom.